-The Women’s Empowerment Principles (WEPs) are a joint initiative between UN Women and the UN Global Compact offering businesses a set of practical guidelines to empower women in the workplace.
+The Women’s Empowerment Principles (WEPs) is a joint initiative between UN Women and the UN Global Compact, offering businesses a set of practical guidelines to empower women in the workplace.

-The WEPs were launched internationally in 2010 and in the UK in April 2012, and mark the start of positive transformations not only in the overall workforce but in the global economy.
+WEPs were launched internationally in 2010 and launched in the UK in April 2012.
+They mark the start of positive transformations not only in the overall workforce but in the global economy.

-Seven key principles make up the WEPs.
-These principles are actively being implemented by companies around the world to promote gender equality in the workplace.
+The seven key principles, listed on the right, are actively being implemented by companies around the world to promote gender equality in the workplace.

 Good Practice Examples

-Diverse companies with diverse business outputs have all committed to the Women’s Empowerment Principles, simply because it makes business sense to promote women’s empowerment and gender equality practices in the workplace.
+Diverse companies with diverse business outputs have all committed to the Women’s Empowerment Principles knowing that it makes business sense to promote women’s empowerment and gender equality practices in the workplace.

 The global banking provider has recently launched the A.W.A.R.E PROGRAMME – which stands for Attract.Women.Advance.Retain.Empower – and is aimed at retaining the firm’s female talent through strengthened support into leadership positions for women.